corpusops/corpusops.bootstrap/docs/projects/docker.md

 - [modify nginx](./modify.md#nginx)

 ### File not updating in container after edit
-* In dev, My edition to a particular file in a container is not refreshing, certainly due to [moby/#15793](https://github.com/moby/moby/issues/15793), you need to configure your editor, eg vim to use atomic saves (eg: ``set noswapfile``)
+* In dev, My edition to a particular file in a container is not refreshing, definitely due to [moby/#15793](https://github.com/moby/moby/issues/15793), you need to configure your editor, eg vim to use atomic saves (eg: ``set noswapfile``)

 ### <a name="scratch"/>(Re)Build from scratch